persidastricl/persidastricl/README.md

 (->array {:a 1 :b 2})
 ```

-Using a bit of a hack (which I am still trying to decide if I should leave in the code or not), you can use keywords as functions with maps
+Using a bit of a hack (which I am still trying to decide if I should leave in the code or not), you can use keywords as functions with maps.
 ```common-lisp
 (defvar m1 {:a 1 :b 2})
 (:a m1) ;; => 1
 ```

 This is done when assoc'ing into the map.
 A function is created with the keyword as the symbol to look itself up in any map given as a arg to the function (also, a default value is optional).
-This may be a BAD idea and I may leave it up to the user to do that when needed.
+This means that keywords that were not originally used to create a key value pair in the map will not have an associated function definition and lisp will complain.
+This may be a BAD idea and I may remove it altogether and leave it up to the user to do this explicitly when needed.
 This can be done with one of two functions:  a `make-funcallable-keyword` and `make-funcallable-keywords` which will do the same thing under programmers control.

-There are a couple of macros to allow a context-dependent use of a map or set as a function.
+There are a couple of macros to allow a context-dependent use of a map or set as a function as well.

 ```common-lisp
 (let ((m1 {:a 1 :b 2}))